DeeMcCart/CI_PP3_RepairsTracker/README.md

 - Type git clone and paste the URL from the clipboard($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
 - Press Enter to create your local clone

+## Creating the Heroku app

+When you create the app, you will need to add two buildpacks from the _Settings_ tab.
+The ordering is as follows:

+1. `heroku/python`
+2. `heroku/nodejs`

+You must then create a _Config Var_ called `PORT`.
+Set this to `8000`

+If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

+Connect your GitHub repository and deploy as normal.

 ## Credits
 Multiple sources were used in assembling this site.